Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 # Summarize data

-From a business perspective, I'd like to segment users based on different criteria.
-Here is a list of things I'd like to know from users:
+From a business perspective, I'd like to segment users to personalize our offerings.

 Column Name| Defination | Remarks
 ------|-------|--------
 Email|Unique user ID
 Name|username|some users are “guest/anonymous”
-First Donation to Charity|the date of first donation was made on GIVEasia.|Use this to identify GIVE early users Last_Charity|the date of last donation was made on GIVEasia.|Use this to figure out users recent activities Number of Donations to Charity|# times the user has made a donation.| “Giving GIVEasia tip during checkout process” is considered as one donation.
+First Donation to Charity|the date of first donation was made on GIVEasia.|find early users Last_Charity|the date of last donation was made on GIVEasia.|users recent activities Number of Donations to Charity|# times the user has made a donation.| “Giving GIVEasia tip during checkout process” is considered as one donation.
 Use this to identify active users
-SUM_Charity|total amount of donation of that user has made(plus tip to GIVEasia).|Use this to find high value users AVG_Charity|Sum of Donation/Number of Donations.
+SUM_Charity|total amount of donation of that user has made(plus tip to GIVEasia).|High value users AVG_Charity|Sum of Donation/Number of Donations.|donation behavior metric Donation to GIVE|$ of donation to the team|our key revenue source
-Donation to GIVE|

 ```
-SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));
+#Select the segmentation listed above

 SELECT
     `T_Donation_to_Charities`.`Email`,
     `Name`,